 The protocol typically outlines roles and responsibilities, as well as the who, what, when and how, with the objectives outlining the goals of the office and how to achieve them.
 Every person in this process is critical to the success of the office, starting with the front office staff.
 Our two main protocols have been developed over time based on feedback from successful practices as well as the experience and expertise of the Customer Experience team.

-The first and most desirable protocol for a majority of practices is the rapid model, which integrates the AdaptDx dark adaptation testing into the same visit for patient convenience.
+The first and most desirable protocol for a majority of practices is the same-day testing model, which integrates the AdaptDx dark adaptation testing into the same visit for patient convenience.
 This model is not very different from integrating dry eye diagnostics into the annual or routine visit, and quickly identifies and differentiates the patients that will need follow up with a more comprehensive exam.
 Minor adjustments to the schedule and flow can accommodate this quite easily.

 The second protocol, a specialty testing day model, involves the patient returning on a designated testing day for the AdaptDx and other special testing.
 Each one of the models can be modified, adjusted, and customized for each practice, as the practice success and satisfaction is our #1 priority.